 Thanksgiving.
-Here, my my thoughts have descended down to where I live, enjoying Him for all the good things He has freely and generously given me.
+Here, my my thoughts are still focused on God, but trickling down to where I live — appreciating Him for all the good things He has freely and generously given me.

 Confession.
 After contemplating God’s greatness and goodness to me, my own weaknesses and unfaithfulness inevitably become apparent.
 This is a time for putting me in my proper place.
 I acknowledge my sins and apologize for how they must hurt His heart — and then I experience relational restoration with Him as I sense Him wiping my slate clean.
 [One word of caution about confession: I’ve learned to be careful to not overdue confession.
 I can easily slip into self-loathing, which only serves to keep my mind focused on me rather than on God and how mercifully He treats prodigals like me.
 He’s promised to forgive my sins just for the asking with no penance required, and so I need to take Him at His word and not obsess over my failures.]